marellocommerce/marello-application/README.md

 General information
 ------------

-The integration between Marello (Enterprise) and OroCommerce can be setup in either a single (Marello and OroCommerce installed together) or multiple instances (Marello and OroCommerce are installed on separate servers).
+The integration between Marello (Enterprise) and OroCommerce (Enterprise) can be setup in either a single (Marello and OroCommerce installed together) or multiple instances (Marello and OroCommerce are installed on separate servers).
 Both setups are currently supported.
 The integration is using the OroCommerce API in order to perform synchronisations between the two systems which allows us to use both setups with a single solution.

 The integration will allow business owners to synchronise: